Nevada geothermal power lawsuit bound for US appeals court

 “The most efficient and direct path to resolve any party’s concerns with this court’s orders on the temporary restraining order and preliminary injunction is to pursue appeal on an expedited basis,” he wrote.

-On Thursday, Ormat’s lawyers filed formal notice of their intent to appeal.
+On Thursday, Ormat’s lawyers filed formal notice of their intent to appeal, and on Friday, lawyers for the tribe and the center filed notice of their intent to counter-appeal.

 It’s the latest development in a lawsuit the opponents filed last month seeking to void an environmental review the Bureau of Land Management approved in authorizing the project in November.